 Olympic Track and Field icon Peter Snell once described his early successes as a runner as motivating.
-Patricia Cunningham and Richard Allington, authors of books on how children learn, would agree, especially as it pertains to children.
-They understand that success precedes motivation.
+Patricia Cunningham and Richard Allington, authors of books on how children learn, understand Snell's thinking.
+They believe success precedes motivation.
 Once children see they can be successful, they will become engaged, ready to take on new challenges, motivated.

-Cunningham and Allington believe that to motivate children, adults need to create the opportunity for children to succeed.
-That does not mean hand them success, but simply to offer experiences that allow children to realize that they accomplished something in the end; they succeeded.
+Cunningham and Allington work on the theory that to motivate children, adults need to create the opportunity for children to succeed.
+That does not mean hand them success, but simply offer experiences that allow children to realize that they accomplished something in the end; they succeeded.